Prana-vvb/bd-lab/README.md

 ## Build

-Required to run only once
+Required to run only once unless changes made to `config/` or the Dockerfile

 ```bash
 docker build --build-arg username=<your srn in lowercase> --build-arg password=<your password> -t bdlab .